csiro-robotics/HOTFormerLoc/README.md

 <!-- <img src="media/radar_plot.svg" alt="Hero Figure" width="50%" height="auto" style="float: right;"> -->

-In addition, we introduce our novel dataset: **CS-Wild-Places**, a 3D cross-source dataset featuring point cloud data from aerial and ground lidar scans captured in four dense forests.
+In addition, we introduce our novel dataset: [**CS-Wild-Places**](https://data.csiro.au/collection/csiro:64896), a 3D cross-source dataset featuring point cloud data from aerial and ground lidar scans captured in four dense forests.
 Point clouds in CS-Wild-Places contain representational gaps and distinctive attributes such as varying point densities and noise patterns, making it a challenging benchmark for cross-view localisation in the wild.

 ![CS-Wild-Places](media/CSWildPlaces_overview.png)
 *CS-Wild-Places dataset.
 (Top row) birds eye view of aerial global maps from all four forests.
 (Bottom row) sample ground and aerial submap from each forest.*

 Our results demonstrate that HOTFormerLoc achieves a top-1 average recall improvement of 5.5% – 11.5% on the CS-Wild-Places benchmark.
-Furthermore, it consistently outperforms SOTA 3D place recognition methods, with an average performance gain of 5.8% on well established urban and forest datasets.
+Furthermore, it consistently outperforms SOTA 3D place recognition methods, with an average performance gain of 4.9% on well established urban and forest datasets.

 <!-- ![Hero Figure](media/radar_plot.svg) -->
 <img src="media/radar_plot.svg" alt="Hero Figure" width="50%" height="auto" style="display: block; margin: auto;">